 After Pyongyang’s decision earlier this week to disconnect all hotlines with Seoul over the contentious anti-North leaflet launches, experts shared concerns over potential military aggressions from the North.

-“North Korea could push ahead with a military provocation as soon as in August when Seoul and Washington hold joint drills, or in October to mark the 75th anniversary of the ruling Workers’ Party,” Shin Beom-chul, director of the Center for Diplomacy and Security at the Korea Research Institute for National Strategy,
+“A military provocation is likely as early as in August when Seoul and Washington hold joint drills, or in October to mark the founding anniversary of the ruling party,” said Shin Beom-chul, director of the Center for Diplomacy and Security at the Korea Research Institute for National Strategy.

 Seoul officials however downplayed the missile activity, saying it could just be part of a preparation to showcase a new ICBM at the military parade on June 25, when the North commemorates the Korean War anniversary.